 The teachings specialized in Bahá'u'lláh are addressed to humanity.
 He says, "Ye are all the leaves of one tree."
 He does not say, "Ye are the leaves of two trees: one divine, the other satanic."
 He has declared that each individual member of the human family is a leaf or branch upon the Adamic tree; that all are sheltered beneath the protecting mercy and providence of God; that all are the children of God, fruit upon the one tree of His love.
 God is equally compassionate and kind to all the leaves, branches and fruit of this tree.
-Therefore, there is no satanic tree whatever-Satan being a product of human minds and of instinctive human tendencies toward error.
-God alone is Creator, and all are growing upon the tree of His mercy, servants of His omnipotent will and manifestations of His good pleasure.
+Therefore, there is no satanic tree whatever -- Satan being a product of human minds and of instinctive human tendencies toward error.
+God alone is Creator, and all are creatures of His might.
+Therefore, we must love mankind as His creatures, realizing that all are growing upon the tree of His mercy, servants of His omnipotent will and manifestations of His good pleasure.